glFusion/shop/README.md

-# Shop
+# Shop Plugin for glFusion
-Shopping plugin for glFusion.
-Supports multiple payment gateways.

 This plugin provides a product catalog and shopping cart for physical and virtual products.
 The following payment gateways are supported: